 Interaction Authenticity

 To assess the magnitude to which individuals felt comfortable in the interaction and perceived the interaction to be authentic, we asked participants to rate the extent to which they felt comfortable, happy, friendly, warm, easygoing, sincere, and authentic on a scale ranging from 1 (not at all) to 7 (very much), much alike (Garcia et al., 2016).
 Participants were additionally asked to rate their interaction partner’s authenticity as well as their own: ‘‘Do you think your partner was authentic during your interaction?’’ and ‘‘Were you authentic during your interaction?’’
-These questions were ranked on a scale from 1 (not authentic at all).
+These questions were ranked on a scale from 1 (not authentic at all) to what?.
 These were combined to form the authenticity scale (α = 0.91 for Sample 1, α = 0.91 for Sample 2).

 State Self-Objectification